 When the iPhone is locked pull down from the top of the screen to see your Today screen.
 Here you will see various widgets and at the bottom of this screen an edit option to change the widgets.

 Many apps include widgets that you can install on your iPhone or iPad as part of customizing your access to information.
-On iOS 10 the lock screen includes a swipe right to use lockscreen widgets.
-The iOS 10 release date is set for fall 2016, and you can see the new iOS 10 features below.
+On iOS 10 and iOS 11 the lock screen includes a swipe right to use lock screen widgets.